goblimey/go-ntrip/README.md

 The message starts at byte zero.
 That byte has the value d3, which announces the start of the message frame.
-The frame is composed of a 3-byte header, and embedded message and 3 bytes of Cyclic Rdundancy Check (CRC) data.
+The frame is composed of a 3-byte header, an embedded message and 3 bytes of Cyclic Redundancy Check (CRC) data.

-Byte 0 of the frame is always d3.
+Byte 0 of an RTCM frame is always d3.
 The top six bits of byte 1 are always zero.
 The lower two bits of byte 1 and the bits of byte 2 form the 10-bit message length, in this case hex 0aa, decimal 176.
 So the embedded message is 176 bytes long.
 With the header and CRC the whole message frame is 182 bytes long.

-As shown above, the embedded message may end with some zero padding bits to complete the last byte and possibly a few zero padding bytes.
+The bit string in the embedded message may end with some zero padding bits to complete the last byte and that can be followed by a few zero padding bytes, as in the first message in the example.

 The last three bytes of the frame (in this case 4d, f5 and 5a) are the CRC value.
 To check the CRC, take the header and the embedded message,